Newburyport, Massachusetts: Transportation

 Interstate 95 passes through the western side of town, with one exit at Route 113.
 Route 113 itself has its eastern terminus at U.S. Route 1 and Massachusetts Route 1A, with Route 1A continuing along the same right of way as 113 towards Newbury.
-Route 1 and 1A cross the river along the Newburyport Turnpike Bridge; it had originally followed State Street and ended at Merrimac and Water streets before crossing the river via ferry to Salisbury.
+Route 1 and 1A cross the river along the Newburyport Turnpike Bridge; it had originally followed State Street and ended at Merrimac and Water Streets before crossing the river via ferry to Salisbury.
 The Turnpike Bridge is the easternmost crossing of the Merrimack; upstream the river is crossed by the Newburyport Railroad Bridge (just west of the Turnpike Bridge), the Chain Bridge, one of the oldest bridges along the river, and the Whittier Memorial Bridge, which brings Interstate 95 to Amesbury.

 The Merrimack Valley Regional Transit Authority provides regular bus service between the city and Haverhill, which includes access to the commuter rail station in Newburyport.
-The bus costs $1.25 for adults paying cash and $1 for adults paying with CharlieCard.
-C&J and Coach Company, privately operated coach carriers, operate commuter bus services between Newburyport and Boston.
+The bus is free as of March 2023.
 Newburyport is the northern terminus of the Newburyport/Rockport Line of the MBTA Commuter Rail system, providing access through several North Shore cities to Boston's North Station.

 Plum Island Airport is a privately owned general aviation airport located within the city limits.
 It is open to the public and managed by Plum Island Aerodrome, Inc., a not-for-profit organization.
 The nearest scheduled commercial air service can be found at Boston's Logan International Airport, Worcester's Worcester Regional Airport, Portsmouth's Pease International Tradeport or Manchester's Manchester-Boston Regional Airport.

 Education

-The current site of Newburyport High School was purchased from Harvard University early in the 20th century.
+The current site of Newburyport High School was purchased from Alice L. Atkinson in 1935, and the deed was recorded at the Southern Essex County Registry of Deeds as Book 3030, Page 279 in March 1935.

 Newburyport High School is one of the oldest public high schools in the United States.

 Newburyport is served by several public schools, belonging to the Newburyport School District, and several private schools.